 Variable interest rates

-One last thing you’ll want to consider is the maximum variable rate.
-Lenders often cap variable rates to protect borrowers from skyrocketing benchmark rates.
-You might have to reach out to your lender to find out what the maximum variable rate is — usually it’s around the maximum fixed rate or slightly higher.
+Because of this, lenders often cap variable rates to protect borrowers from skyrocketing benchmark rates.
+You might have to reach out to your lender to find out what the maximum variable rate is.

 An in-depth look at how fixed and variable rates work on student loans

 How to apply for student loan refinancing

 Applying for student loan refinancing is typically less complicated than applying for a student loan, but a bit more involved than getting a personal loan.
 Many lenders require you to have steady income or employment, good or excellent credit and a few years of credit history.
 And as we mentioned earlier, many also allow you to apply with a cosigner to help you qualify for a better rate.

 You and your cosigner can usually apply online by filling out a simple application that often doesn’t take more than a few minutes.
 Often the most time consuming part is getting your documents together and waiting for your lender to reach out to your servicers.
 It can take as long as a month or two total to refinance your student loans.

 Your lender might ask you to provide some or all of the following documents when you apply to refinance your student loans.

 - A state-issued ID.
 Almost all lenders need to see a state-issued identification on top of your Social Security number to make sure you’re you.

 - Recent pay stubs.
 Your pay stubs serve two purposes: They show how much you make and prove that you’re employed full time.